Did You Know?

 This course:

-"gives the student the responsibility and opportunity of selecting and studying a disease entity on the basis of a case or series of cases, or to conduct a short-term, clinically oriented research project under the direction of a faculty member.
+"[g]ives the student the responsibility and opportunity of selecting and studying a disease entity on the basis of a case or series of cases, or to conduct a short-term, clinically oriented research project under the direction of a faculty member.
 In either case, an oral report will be presented at a weekly seminar.
 A written report is also submitted within 2 weeks after the seminar.
-All participants are encouraged to foster an atmosphere in which discussion, exchange of ideas, and the airing of controversial opinions might flourish."
-(Class Roster - Fall 2018)
+All participants are encouraged to foster an atmosphere in which discussion, exchange of ideas, and the airing of controversial opinions might flourish.
+Fourth year students and all faculty and staff members are also invited and encouraged to attend. ."
+(Class Roster - Fall 2024)

 Offered in the fall and spring terms, the course is a required component of Clinical Rotations (Foundation Course VI).
 Students earn S-U grades only.